queckezz/elementx/readme.md

 ## Features

-* Supports SVG
+* Supports creating SVG Elements
+* Convenient element event handling
-* Supports boolean attributes like `autofocus: true`
+* Boolean attributes (like `autofocus: true`)
+* Pluggable API for hooking into specific attributes and modifying them
+* Functional utilities can be used since it's just function composition
 * Weights only `2.52 kB` minified and gzipped
-* Pluggable API for hooking into specific attributes and modifying them
-* Functional utilities can be used since it's just functions
 * Can be used with diffing libraries like [morphdom](https://github.com/patrick-steele-idem/morphdom) or [nanomorph](https://github.com/yoshuawuyts/nanomorph) for a unidirectional architecture

 ## Installation